 Manual Handling?
 You mean spending a day being told how to lift up a box?
 What a waste of time.

 Manual handling training is not mandatory for all staff.
 Manual Handling Regulations only apply to a work activity that ‘by reason of its characteristics or of unfavourable ergonomic conditions, involves risk, particularly of back injury, to employees.’
-A worker who only lifts light loads at waste height, for example, would not be at risk – and sending this worker on a manual handling training course would indeed be a waste of time.
+A worker who only lifts light loads at waist height, for example, would not be at risk – and sending this worker on a manual handling training course would indeed be a waste of time.

 However, where manual handling does involve a risk of injury the employer needs to act.
 A third of all workplace injuries reported to the HSA are caused by manual handling activities, and those injuries are a leading cause of work disability.